miracl/forgerock-authentication-tree/README.md

 The GUI tree builder will appear.
 Initially it contains two connected nodes - `"Start"` and `"Failure"`.

 * In the "Components" section at the left, find "OpenID Connect" one and drag it to the working area.
-Do the same for "Anonymous User Mapping" and "Success" components.
+Do the same for "Provision Dynamic Account" and "Success" components.
 You should have the following components at the working area:
     + "Start"
     + "OpenID Connect"
-    + "Anonymous User Mapping"
+    + "Provision Dynamic Account"
     + "Success"